Bounded Languages Described by GF(2)-grammars: Introduction

-As a consequence, both are inherently ambiguous.
+As a consequence, both languages are inherently ambiguous.
 For $L_1$, all previously known arguments establishing its inherent ambiguity were combinatorial, mainly based on Ogden's lemma.

-Proving inherent ambiguity of $L_2$ was a long-standing open question due to Autebert et al.~\cite[p.
+Proving the inherent ambiguity of $L_2$ was a long-standing open question due to Autebert et al.~\cite[p.
 375]{autebert}.
-There is an interesting detiail here: back in 1966, Ginsburg and Ullian fully characterized bounded languages described by unambiguous grammars in terms of semi-linear sets~\cite[Theorems 5.1 and 6.1]{unamb-class}.
-However, most natural ways to apply this characterization suffer from the same limitation: they mainly rely on words that \emph{are not} in the language and much less on the words that \emph{are}.
+There is an interesting detail here: back in 1966, Ginsburg and Ullian fully characterized bounded languages described by unambiguous grammars in terms of semi-linear sets~\cite[Theorems 5.1 and 6.1]{unamb-class}.
+However, most natural ways to apply this characterization suffer from the same limitation: they mainly rely on strings that \emph{are not} in the language and much less on the strings that \emph{are}.
 Hence, ``dense'' languages like $L_2$ leave them with almost nothing to work with.
-Moreover, $L_2$ has an algebraic generating function, meaning that analytic methods cannot tackle it either.
-In fact, Flajolet~\cite{flajolet}, in his seminal work on analytic methods for proving grammar ambiguity, refers to inherent ambiguity of $L_2$ as to a still open question (see page 286).
+Moreover, $L_2$ has an algebraic generating function, meaning that a naive application of analytic methods cannot tackle it either.
+In fact, Flajolet~\cite{flajolet}, in his seminal work on analytic methods for proving grammar ambiguity, refers to the inherent ambiguity of $L_2$ as to a question that is still open (see page 286).

+Also, there are some other important results proved in this paper, both concerned with the special case of the subsets of $a^* b^*$.
+Firstly, it is shown that there is a general family of subsets of $a^* b^*$ that can assuredly be described by a GF(2)-grammar.
+The description of the said family is very similar to the upper bound on the describable subsets.
+Secondly, an example of a describable subset of $a^* b^*$ is given that \emph{is not} a part of the given family, refuting the natural hypothesis that the obtained family is in fact exactly the family of the subsets of $a^* b^*$ that can be described by GF(2)-grammars.

+Finally, it is shown that the results on the subsets of $a_1^* a_2^* \ldots a_k^*$ (the so-called \emph{letter-bounded} languages) can be extended to the general case of \emph{bounded} languages.
+Bounded languages are defined in the following way: a language $L \subseteq \Sigma^*$ is called bounded, if there exists a positive integer $k$ and $k$ non-empty strings $w_1$, $w_2$, $\ldots$, $w_k$ over the alphabet $\Sigma$, such that $L$ is a subset of $w_1^* w_2^* \ldots w_k^*$.
+Hence, the letter-bounded languages are a special case of the general bounded languages; specifically, the case when each $w_i$ is actually a single character (and all $w_i$ are pairwise different).

+It would be intuitive to expect that the structure of the general bounded languages described by GF(2)-grammars is much more complicated then the structure of the letter-bounded languages described by GF(2)-grammars.
+After all, the definition of a bounded language does not deal in any way with the possibility of a string from $L$ having multiple different representations of the form $w_1^{\ell_1} w_2^{\ell_2} \ldots w_k^{\ell_k}$, where all $\ell_i$ are nonnegative.
+On the other hand, GF(2)-grammars are highly sensitive to ambiguity issues.
+However, somewhat surprisingly, Theorem~\ref{full-bounded} shows that the case of the general bounded languages is not much harder than the case of letter-bounded languages.